 Generally speaking, nearly anyone with missing teeth and adequate oral and overall health is eligible for dental implants.
 No matter how many teeth you have lost, there is a dental implant option for you:

-As we touched on above, a single missing tooth can affect much more than your appearance!
+Even a single missing tooth can affect much more than your appearance!
 Fortunately, replacing one with a dental implant is nice and straightforward.
 Once the new root has been placed within the jawbone, our team can attach it to a beautiful porcelain crown to close the gap in your smile.
 This material is well-known for its ability to completely mimic natural enamel, and because the tooth will have the same basic structure as those surrounding it, it will seamlessly blend into the smile.

 In the past, a removable denture was the only solution to extensive tooth loss, and as a result, many people were forced to wear an uncomfortable prosthetic they could never trust to stay in place.
 Dental implants can now change all of that.
-With an implant-retained denture, the prosthetic teeth are anchored directly to the jawbone using multiple implant posts, providing a stable fit, longevity, and strong bite a traditional denture simply can’t match.
+With an implant denture, the prosthetic teeth are anchored directly to the jawbone using multiple implant posts, providing a stable fit, longevity, and strong bite that a traditional denture simply can’t match.

 The most important thing to know about the cost of dental implants is that there is no set price.
 The overall cost of the procedure can vary widely from patient to patient depending on a number of factors, such as how many teeth need to be replaced and how healthy a patient’s jawbone is.

 While they can be more expensive than other traditional options upfront, dental implants are actually the most cost-effective replacement in the long-term, as they can be trusted to last for about 30 years or more.
 Regular dentures and bridges, by comparison, typically need to be completely replaced every seven to 10 years.